mkyleUD/Caviness-HPC-Shell/_episodes/04-wildcards-pipes.md

 Each of the commands we've used so far does only a very small amount of work.
 However, we can chain these small UNIX commands together to perform otherwise complicated actions!

-For our first foray into *piping*, or redirecting output, we are going to use the `>` operator to write output to a file.
+For our first foray into redirecting output, we are going to use the `>` operator to write output to a file.
 When using `>`, whatever is on the left of the `>` is written to the filename you specify on the right of the arrow.
 The actual syntax looks like `command > filename`.